Vilnius Region under Lithuanian administration (1939–1940): Cultural life

-During the period of Lithuanian rule, the Polish population was able to enjoy a certain freedom in cultural life, e.g. in autumn 1939, the publication of the Kurier Wileński (Vilnius Courier) and Gazeta Codzienna (Daily Newspaper) was resumed, as well as the distribution of the Kaunas-based Chata Rodzinna (Family Cottage) and Dzień Polski (Polish Day).
+During the period of Lithuanian rule, the Polish population was able to enjoy a certain freedom in cultural life, e.g., in autumn 1939, the publication of the Kurier Wileński (Vilnius Courier) and Gazeta Codzienna (Daily Newspaper) was resumed, as well as the distribution of the Kaunas-based Chata Rodzinna (Family Cottage) and Dzień Polski (Polish Day).
 Polish films were screened in cinemas, which was met with outrage by Lithuanian nationalist circles.
-On 11 November 1939, celebrations of the Polish Independence Day also took place, although their nature was limited by the orders of the Lithuanian authorities.
+On 11 November 1939, celebrations of the Polish Independence Day also took place, although the orders of the Lithuanian authorities limited their nature.
 There were also Polish theatres in Vilnius, where refugees from areas occupied by the Third Reich and the USSR also performed, and new books by Polish authors were sold and even published.
 On the other hand, in February 1940, under the pretext of saving paper, the Kaunas weekly magazines Głos Młodych and Chata Rodzinna were closed down.
-At the beginning of 1940, the Lithuanian press began to criticise the existence of Polish theatre, which led to the closure of some of them.
+At the beginning of 1940, the Lithuanian press began criticizing the existence of Polish theatres, which led to the closure of some of them.

 Lithuanisation of education

-In Lithuanian-administered territories, there were 46 kindergartens, 486 primary schools, 23 gymnasia, 17 secondary schools, 5 teachers' schools, 26 vocational schools and 2 Polish universities.
-Due to the war and the Soviet occupation, many schools were deprived of teachers, and the Lithuanian government also decided to immediately dismiss half of the Polish teaching staff.
+In Lithuanian-administered territories, there were 46 kindergartens, 486 primary schools, 23 gymnasia, 17 secondary schools, 5 teachers' schools, 26 vocational schools, and 2 Polish universities.
+Due to the war and the Soviet occupation, many schools were deprived of teachers, and the Lithuanian government also decided to dismiss half of the Polish teaching staff immediately.
 Their place was taken by Lithuanians, often with low qualifications.
-There was also a gradual replacement of the Polish language by Lithuanian.
-The number of Polish language lessons in schools was reduced, Lithuanian language and history and geography of Lithuania were introduced.
+There was also a gradual replacement of Polish with Lithuanian.
+The number of Polish language lessons in schools was reduced, and Lithuanian language and history and geography of Lithuania were introduced.

-This led to a protest by Polish schoolchildren on 3–6 December 1939.
+This led to a protest by Polish schoolchildren on December 3–6, 1939.
 The result was the removal of around 200 students from schools and the dismissal of 11 teachers.
 This did not stop the conflicts in schools, which actually lasted until the start of the Soviet occupation.

 On 15 December 1939, Stefan Batory University in Vilnius was closed down.
 By June 1940, the majority of Polish gymnasia and pro-gymnasia had also been liquidated, and gymnasia operating in pre-war Lithuania were closed down.
-Primary schools survived the liquidation operation better.
+Primary schools fared better during the liquidation operation.
 The Polish university was replaced by the Lithuanian university, which became operational in January 1940, with Ignas Končius as its rector.
 The two faculties, humanities and law, which were transferred from Kaunas University, had 1,061 students.
 The new institution aimed to educate the new Lithuanian intelligentsia of Vilnius and cadres for Lithuanian offices.